Vinayak-100ni/Q-A-Devops/aws/IAM.md

 Deactivate the old key, then delete it once confirmed.

 Best practice — wherever possible, replace IAM user keys with IAM roles and temporary credentials (via STS or AWS SSO), so we avoid long-lived keys altogether.

+##  Your organization is migrating on-premises applications to AWS.
+How would you ensure a seamless transition for user authentication and authorization using AWS IAM?
+To ensure seamless authentication during migration, I’d integrate AWS IAM with our existing identity provider using IAM Identity Center or SAML, so users continue with the same credentials.
+I’d use IAM roles with least-privilege policies, enforce MFA for sensitive access, and test gradually to ensure a smooth cutover